reactos/reactos/drivers/network/tcpip/readme.txt

     - Run "build" to build the driver

-Building with Mingw32 and ReactOS include files:
+Building with Mingw32 and MenuOS include files:

     - Build NDIS.SYS (i.e. "make ndis")
-    - Run "make tcpip" FROM THE ReactOS ROOT DIRECTORY to build the driver
+    - Run "make tcpip" FROM THE MenuOS ROOT DIRECTORY to build the driver